mahlalela39/mahlalela-assessment/README.md

     * Requests 5GB of storage.
     * The volume can be mounted as read-write by more than one node.
 # General
 * How would you ensure any change made to this Dockerfile is source controlled, approved, tested and deployed.
-Explain which tools you will use as if this was going into a production environment.
+Explain which tools you will use as if this was going into a production environment.\
+**I can lockdown pushing changes direct to master on bibucket or github, that will enforce working on branches and merge to master using pull request with a minimum number on reviwers.**\
+**For deployments I can use jenkins or bamboo to build and trigger deployments into testing environments.
+Use ansible or bash scripting to perform deployment tasks.
+To make sure that all changes are fully tested, I can use tools like jira and restrict bamboo or jenkins from skipping lower environments**

 * Commit and push your changes.